You can submit to any 1 of the available deadlines in the year.

 We do not expect you to submit more than 2 applications at the same time.
 We encourage you to focus on application quality, not the number you can submit.
 Read our guidance for applicants about multiple applications.

 Pre-application stage: new programmes

-You should email the programme manager, attaching a brief description of your proposal.
-The document should be no more than two sides of A4, plus one A4 side of references.
+You should email the programme manager, attaching a brief description of your proposal (must not exceed 2 pages).
+The document should not exceed 3 sides of A4, including 1 A4 side of references.
 The document should include:

 - the title of the potential programme

 - a list of the principal investigator and co-investigators and their affiliations

 - a list of collaborators (if known at this stage)